-The following new and expanded uses shall require a Use Permit as regulated by Chapter 17.200:
+The following new and expanded uses shall require a Use Permit as regulated by Chapter 17.200 and shall be subject to Design Review approval as regulated by Chapter 17.188:

 - A. Lodging, allowed on the West side of Washington Street only;

 - B. Full service restaurant, allowed on the West side of Washington Street only;

 - C. Limited service restaurant;

 - D. Bar or nightclub, allowed on the West side of Washington Street only;

-- E. Wine tasting room, except as restricted by Section 17.60.030.D;
+- E. Wine tasting room;

 - F. Mobile food vendor;

 - G. Alcoholic beverage retail sales;

-- H. Adult-oriented business, provided that the property containing the adult-oriented use must beis at least 100 feet from the property line of a residentially zoned parcel and at least 500 feet from a property containing another adult-oriented business;
+H. Adult-oriented business, provided that the property containing the adult-oriented use is at least 100 feet from the property line of a residentially zoned parcel and at least 500 feet from a property containing another adult-oriented business;

 - I. Exterior display of merchandise;

 - J. Personal service;

 - K. Medical office;

-- L. Banks and financial services:
+- L. Banks and financial services;

 - M. Food and beverage production;

 - N. Indoor recreation and fitness center;

 - O. Mixed use development;

 - P. Live/work unit;

-- Q. Major home occupation as regulated by Chapter 17.164;
+- Q. Major home occupation, as regulated by Chapter 17.164;

-- R. Food and beverage production;

-- S. Utility facilities;
+- R. Utility facilities;

-- T. Commercial auxiliary structures as regulated by Chapter 17.112; and
+- S. Commercial auxiliary structure, as regulated by Chapter 17.112; and

-- U. Any other compatible or appropriate use as determined by the Town Council in its sole discretion.
+- T. Any other compatible or appropriate use as determined by the Town Council in its sole discretion.